QWxleA/log-stats/README.md

 ## Issues

+**The number of pages is off by 14?** You are correct, Logseq comes with fourteen built-in pages.
+They do get counted in the queries.
+Just accept them as a free bonus.

+**I type in `<something not latin>`, and my words don't get counted?** You are correct.
+I do not know how to count non-latin words.
+Help appreciated.

 See the [open issues](https://github.com/QWxleA/log-stats/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>